bedapub/space-microbe/README.md

 ### Input Data (BAM files)

-All input data, ie `BAM` files, must be located in a local directory.
+All input data, ie `BAM` files, must be located in local directories, specified by an input file, the so called "file list".
-The path and name to the local directory is input to the Snakemake workflow, via the configuration file (see below).
+The "file list" is a tab-delimited text file and contains two columns: the first column denotes a sample alias (no white space, slash, etc. allowed) and the second column contains the paths to the corresponding `BAM` files.
-Note that the workflow will process all files with extension `.bam` in the given input directory.
+Then, Snakemake will read this "file list" and process the `BAM` files according to the workflow protocol.

 ### Workflow Configuration File